algorandlabs/smart-asa/README.md

  --- Smart ASA 2991 destroyed!
 ```

+## Security Considerations

+> Explain why the ref. implementation stores on-chain the underlying asa is both on local and global storage.
+Give an example with Eve and Smart ASA A / Smart ASA B

 ## Conclusions

 Smart ASA reference implementation is a building block that shows how regular
 ASA can be turned into a more poweful and sophisticated L1 tool.
 By adopting
 ABI the Smart ASA will be easily interoperable and composible with the rest of